How to Join Artificial Grass With Glue and Tape

 There has never been a more important time in the history of the world for environmental concern.
 The scale of damage to our environment from human-generated activities is at an all time high.
 Now more than ever before people are aware of the damage caused by carbon dioxide emissions and pollution.
 They see the effects of climate change in their everyday lives.
 High summer temperatures and hosepipe bans in hot weather.
 Horrendous floods caused by rising sea levels, and fierce storms.
-All these have hit the UK in particular in recent years.
 The reality of the challenges we face has been brought home to us all.
 We have a serious responsibility to halt the downward spiral of environmental damage and climate change.

 Below are key issues where artificial grass can benefit the environment.
 The arguments put forward are interesting and concerning.
 Either way we hope to have made out a good case for how artificial grass can be an ally.
 To both our generation and the next’s in the fight against global pollution.

 In many towns and cities where most of the land is covered with concrete and buildings how does the rain water flow away?
 The answer, of course, is through the storm drains but into these drains also go:

 2. Paints and old chemicals from your garage

 3. Anti-freeze from your car

 4. Motor oil either spilled or surplus to requirements